 Toby has appeared in the Court of Justice of the European Union and represents clients in the European Court of Human Rights.
 He appears regularly in all sorts of courts and tribunals, including the Supreme Court, the Court of Appeal and the High Court, especially the Administrative Court.

-Particular expertise in human rights and EU free movement law, homelessness appeals, allocations, community care, discrimination, judicial review and all types of asylum and immigration appeals, especially issues concerning the eligibility of immigrants and asylum seekers for housing and other welfare benefits.
+Particular expertise in housing and homelessness, discrimination, allocations, human rights, EU law, community care, judicial review and all types of asylum and immigration appeals, especially issues concerning the eligibility of immigrants and asylum seekers for housing and other welfare benefits.